-Question 5: Please make sure the directions are clear and unambiguous for full marks.
-Do not accept the word 'up'; reference to '2nd right' must be clear.
+Question 5 please make sure the directions are clear and unambiguous for full marks.
+Do not accept the word 'up', reference to '2nd right' must be clear.

-Question 7 (b): The tally must be completed correctly.
+Question 7 (b) the tally must be completed correctly.

-Question 11: The explanation must include reference to 'tens' and 'units' (or 'ones').
+Question 11 the explanation must include reference to 'tens' and 'units'.

-Question 12: The numbers should have a description, not just be written out as a list.
+Question 12 the numbers should have a description not just be written out as a list.

-Question 13: A minimum of 4 congruent triangles must be drawn for full marks but if one triangle is drawn correctly then 1 mark is available.
+Question 13 a minimum of four congruent triangles must be drawn for full marks but if one triangle is drawn correctly then one mark is available.

-Question 15: The rectangle drawn must be correct for marks to be awarded.
-Part marks can only be awarded if the rectangle is wrong but some working can be seen.
+Question 15 the rectangle drawn must be correct for marks to be given.
+Part marks can only be given if the rectangle is wrong but some working can be seen.